LAST UPDATED: May 24, 2019

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 PUBLISHED ON May 24, 2019

-When it comes to automotive design, torque is the thing that keeps everything together.
-Also known as tightening force, the right amount of torque is needed for a variety of parts to be tight and secure in order to work properly and safely.
-This is where a simple torque wrench with a lot of leverage and an accurate readout is a must-have addition to any automotive tool set.
-Here's our buying guide for some of the best automotive-specific torque wrenches you should check out.
+When it comes to automotive design, torque keeps everything together.
+Also known as tightening force, the right amount of torque is needed for a variety of parts to be tight and secure in order for them to work properly and safely.
+This is why a basic torque wrench with a lot of leverage and an accurate readout is a must-have addition to an automotive tool set.
+Check out our guide for some of the best automotive-specific torque wrenches available.